Magic-Abracadabra/magic-import/README.md

-# Execute these codes, and then: Importing is Installing!
+# Execute this snippet, and then: Importing is Installing!
 [🎬 Demo](https://github.com/Magic-Abracadabra/magic-install/blob/main/Demo.mp4)

 A brief way to use your codes.
 Just copy the source code to start with.